 "I have a child with special needs."

 "I have a child that is smarter than me but can't tie his own shoelaces."

 Don't mean to stir up controversy.
 I'm just interested in how others feel about this.

-Can I hear from parents with children that have gone the route into mainstreaming, and some… read more
+Can I hear from parents with children that have gone the route into mainstreaming, and some thoughts on how to deal with the fear that my son is going to be… read more

 I had a friend that this past year was also my sons preschool teacher.
 During the year I never really noticed that she seemed like she became real distant.
 The other teacher had mentioned to me that my friend did not really know how to handle Kade when he had his meltdowns.
 I honestly did not say anything I figured my friend would ask me if she needed help I trusted her and Kade seemed happy enough with school.
-So now that school has been out two months for… read more
+So now that school has been out two months for Kade and the lack of text messages… read more

 How can I get my 10 year old aspie son to shower & brush his teeth without melting down?
 The toothpaste, regardless of brand & flavor

 I'm trying to decide whether or not to tell my 11 1/2 yr. old son about his diagnosis...
 And if I decide to tell him; what to say that is age appropriate.
 His therapist doesn't see the need unless he asks.
 I've mentally made a list of the possible pros and cons...
 Telling him would explain some things for him, but I don't want to run the risk of him regressing in some way or using this information as an excuse to not be the best he can be.
-A little background… read more
+A little background on my son: He knows he's… read more

 For those with High-functioning kids, have you found ABA therapy to be helpful?
 Or not? and why?